 Read the UK government guidance on how to travel to the place where you are self-isolating.
 It is useful to research your public transport options from different airports before you book your flight.

 Travelling by coach will often be cheaper than other options.
 There are a number of coach companies operating in the UK, you can check prices and buy tickets at National Express and Megabus.
-Please note coach travel with National Express and Megabus is currently suspended and no services are running until 29 March 2021.
+Please note coach travel with National Express and Megabus is currently limited.
+Check coach availability on their websites.

-You can find travel information on four airports you might choose to travel to here.
+In this section, you can find travel information on four airports you might choose to travel to.
 Leeds Bradford and Manchester airports are the most convenient, especially if you have heavy luggage and a long journey to reach the UK.
-The University is arranging transport to the University from Leeds Bradford Airport and Manchester Airport until the end of the 2020-21 academic year.
-More information is on our Arriving page.
-Please check back nearer the time for details of 2021-22 services.
+The University is arranging transport to the University from Leeds Bradford Airport and Manchester Airport .
+More information about our airport pick up service is on our Arriving page.

 Leeds Bradford Airport

 Leeds Bradford Airport is around 12 kilometres from the centre of Leeds.
 As it is a small local airport, immigration queues will often be shorter than other airports.
-The University will provide transport from Leeds Bradford Airport to campus on key dates.
+The University provides transport from Leeds Bradford Airport to campus.
 Alternatively you can take a taxi which can be pre-booked through Arrow Cars.
 The Uber app also works in Leeds.
 Buses also run from the airport to Leeds city centre but you are likely to need to take a taxi from there to your accommodation.

 Manchester Airport is around 90km from the centre of Leeds.

-The University will provide transport from Manchester Airport to campus until the end of the 2020-21 academic year.
+The University provides transport from Manchester Airport to campus.
 Alternatively, you can travel to Leeds by public transport:

 - Train: you can get a direct train from Manchester Airport to Leeds train station.
 The journey will take around one hour and twenty minutes.

 - Coach: you can also take a coach from Manchester Airport to Leeds Coach Station, which will usually be the cheapest option.
-The journey will take around two hours and 30 minutes.
-Coach travel is currently suspended and no services are running until 29 March 2021.
+The journey will take around two hours.
+Coach travel between Manchester Airport and Leeds is currently limited.
+Check coach company websites for more information about availability and to book tickets.

 - Taxi: the taxi fare from Manchester Airport to Leeds Train Station will be significantly more expensive than public transport.
 The journey will take around one hour and twenty minutes.
 You can pre-book a taxi through Arrow Cars.
 The Uber app also works in Manchester.